 • Anxious Men Have Strained Relationships.
 In another study of survey data from Columbia University, men were more likely than women to experience relationship strain from worrying.

 The best treatment for anxiety is one that is tailored to you.
 Several steps can begin the process, including a thorough physical examination to rule out conditions like hypertension and diabetes that can cause similar symptoms.
 Certain medications, on a time-limited basis, can treat anxiety disorders.
 Seek a doctor's advise, because some medicines, like Valium, can be habit-forming.
 Develop sound stress-management habits: eat and drink sensibly, get plenty of sleep and exercise in moderation.
 Equally important, find a good listener---someone to talk to when the anxiety surfaces.

-If you'd like to discuss anxiety with a COPE counselor, contact us at firstname.lastname@example.org.
+If you'd like to find a counselor, contact us at email@example.com.

 • Providers are beginning to bridge the gap between medical and mental care, forming partnerships aimed at improving patients' physical and mental health, and reducing costs at the same time.
 Such holistic projects are underway in numerous states, including California, New York, Washington, and Florida.
 Learn More